wp-plugins/microblog-poster/readme.txt

     Check the Access Level to be Read and Write.
 Save your Settings.

-    3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create my Access token', please do it.
+    3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.

     4. This is it, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access token secret.